-Our school has some single age classes and some mixed-age classes; the class structures vary from year to year so our long term plan has been designed to be flexible.
-A rolling programme is in place to ensure that all History topics are taught to all pupils during each key stage.
+Our school has some single age classes and some mixed-age classes; the class structures vary from year to year so our long term plan has been designed to be flexible, with a rolling programme in place.
 Schemes of work make explicit links to Historical topics and periods studied in previous years and key stages so that children are able to make connections and develop a chronological narrative.

 In Key Stage 1, History topics are taught in a block of lessons each half term.

 In Key Stage 2, History topics are taught in weekly lessons.
 One History topic each year is taught for a full term followed by a shorter History topic which is taught for half a term.
 For the remaining term and a half of the school year, Geography topics are taught in the same way.
 This enables pupils to focus on aspects of particular topics for a greater period of time, allowing for greater depth of study, rather than teaching both History and Geography topics simultaneously.

 Progression and Assessment in History

 Regular, ongoing observational assessments are made and recorded in the History Big Book.
 The History topic is revisited at regular intervals through the year (roughly at 2, 6 and 12 weeks after completing a topic) to ensure children remember what they have learnt.
 The information from teacher’s assessments contributes to an end of year summative assessment.

 Ongoing assessments take place each lesson and the teacher addresses any gaps in knowledge.
 Short summative assessments known as 'sticky knowledge' checks take place every half term.
 This is in line with research showing that retrieval checks of knowledge at regular, spaced intervals (roughly at 2, 6 and 12 weeks after completing a topic) enable knowledge to be transferred to long-term memory.
 Progress is measured by children knowing and remembering more.